hfu/what3numbers/README.md

 [z, x, y] of [slippy map tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) as a space partitioning code, in the form of {z}-{x}-{y}.

 ## Background
-I want to give a catchy name for the [slippy map tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) tile number.
+I wanted to give a catchy name for the [slippy map tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) tile number.

 ## Specification for what3numbers
 A what3numbers is the tile number in slippy map tilenames concatenated by hyphens('-') in the [z, x, y] order, e.g., 2-3-1.